Mitral Valve Replacement: Open

 Mechanical valves are man-made.
 If you receive a mechanical valve, you will need to take blood-thinning medicine for the rest of your life.
-This is to help prevent clots Talk with your doctor about how to prepare for your upcoming surgery.
+This is to help prevent clots Talk with your healthcare provider about how to prepare for your upcoming surgery.
 Try to stop smoking before your operation.
 Ask your healthcare provider about ways